 Before near-future science-fiction became the gaming industry’s latest trend, Ubisoft broke new ground with Ghost Recon: Advanced Warfighter.
 Taking place over just a few days, the game finds Captain Scott Mitchell and his team fighting off an enormous coup in Mexico City.
 Outnumbered and racing against time to keep the entire country from falling apart, Mitchell must make use of squad tactics and advanced military weaponry to stay alive.

 Unlike the most recent Ghost Recon games, which have largely automated your squad’s tactics so you can focus on shooting, Advanced Warfighter makes you stop and think before every engagement.
 Failing to position your team correctly before a fight can lead to a quick death, but it just makes victories feel that much more monumental.

 Developers had tried and failed for years to adapt the South Park animated series into something worth playing, with racing games, shooters, and even dance games among the botched attempts.
 But it was Obsidian that finally realized the secret to a good South Park game is embracing the show’s simple animation, and with South Park: The Stick of Truth, the studio perfectly captured the look of the show, complete with all the gross humor we have come to expect.

 The Stick of Truth is more than just a faithful adaptation, however.
 It’s a wonderful role-playing game, with old-school turn-based combat and classes inspired by J.R.R.
 Tolkien, mixed with plenty of crazy elements you’ll only find in a South Park game.
-A sequel, The Fractured but Whole, was released in 2017, with a free copy of The Stick of Truth available to all players.
+In 2017, The Fractured but Whole premiered as a sequel and came with a free additional copy of The Stick of Truth.

 Read our full South Park: The Stick of Truth review